RosettaCommons/demos/public/supercharge/readme.txt

 Output:

 As output, a log file, the residue file that governed the design run, and the output PDB are provided.
 First, the log file contains the exact Rosetta command line, the residue positions identified as located on the surface, a list of charged residues in the final sequence, the net charge, a list of mutations, text for a PyMOL selection to easily view the mutations in PyMOL, and optionally, a full energetic comparison of repacked native versus supercharged structures.
 Secondly, the Rosetta residue file indicates which residue positions could possibly mutate, and to what residue types.
 The third output file is the atomic coordinate file of the supercharged protein, in PDB format, and the naming of the output PDB is intended to facilitate self-documentation of the inputs for a given design run.
 For Rosetta designs, the name includes the final reference energies that were used and the final net charge, and for AvNAPSA designs, the name includes the net charge and the largest AvNAPSA value of the mutated residues.

+This is what an output resfile looks like for AvNAPSA-positive supercharging, which always chooses lysine:

+NATAA
+start
+   6 A  PIKAA  K
+   19 A  PIKAA  K
+   21 A  PIKAA  K
+   32 A  PIKAA  K
+   34 A  PIKAA  K
+   39 A  PIKAA  K

+This is what an output resfile looks like for Rosetta positive supercharging, which allows choice between native and RK, and preserves h-bonds:

+NATAA
+start
+   6 A  PIKAA ERK
+   9 A  PIKAA TRK
+   11 A  PIKAA VRK
+   21 A  PIKAA DRK
+   25 A  PIKAA HRK
+   26 A  NATAA  #same charge
+   30 A  NATAA  #same charge
+   32 A  NATRO  #has sc hbond energy=-1.15844
+   38 A  PIKAA TRK
+   39 A  NATRO  #has sc hbond energy=-1.33149
+   43 A  PIKAA TRK
+   50 A  NATRO  #has sc hbond energy=-0.536622
+   52 A  NATAA  #same charge
+   76 A  PIKAA DRK
+   77 A  PIKAA HRK

 /////////////////////////////////////////////////////////////////////////////////////////////////////